Graphixa/Winforge/README.md

 # About
-Winforge is a simple tool for seamless configuration deployment on Windows machines all from a simple INI configuration file hosted locally, on a network share or online via a private github repo, or google drive or dropbox link.
+Winforge is a simple tool for seamless configuration deployment on Windows machines all from a simple toml configuration file hosted remotely, locally, or on a network share.
+Remote hosting can happen from a github repo or google drive or dropbox link so long as it is a direct link to the config file.
+Config files can be encrypted which can be decrypted locally on the machine running Winforge, not over the network.

 ## Overview
 This PowerShell script automates the configuration of a Windows system using parameters specified in an INI file.
 It supports a wide range of configuration options, including: